MatiasStorm/Kea_DAT_Node_2021_AUTUMN/dank_memes/README.md

 ## PATCH
 **Endpoint:** `/memes`

-Updates part the meme with the given id
+Updates part of the meme with the given id.

 ### Example Request
 ```json